gravitational/teleport/rfd/0191-workload-id-config-ux.md

 rule must return true for the rule to return true.
 A condition consists of a single target attribute, a single operator and a single expected value.

-The following operators will be supported:
+Initially, the following operators will be supported:

 - `equals_string`: The target attribute must be a string and equal the given string.
-- `matches_string`: The target attribute must be a string and match the given regex pattern.
 - `not_equals_string`: The target attribute must be a string and must not equal the given string.
-- `not_matches_string`: The target attribute must be a string and must not match the given regex pattern.
 - `present`: The target attribute must be set.
+This is effectively equivalent to `not_equals_string: ""` except functions correctly with non-string attributes.
 - `not_present`: The target attribute must not be set.
+This is effectively equivalent to `equals_string: ""` except behaves correctly with non-string attributes.

+Future iterations may introduce additional operators as we better understand the types of conditions that will be useful to users.

 Alternatively, a rule may consist of a single expression.
 This expression is configured by the user in the predicate language with access to the same